AlexandrAnatoliev/algorithms/README.md

 <div>
 <h3 align="center">Basic Data Structures</h3>

-<p style="color:red"><i>After that, we understand how we understand how each structure work, how it works.
+<p><i>After that, we understand how we understand how each structure work, how it works.
 We note for ourselves as their pros and cons, area of application.</i></p>

 <ul>
 <li>Array</li>